Insignificant Building Works

 any boundary wall, boundary fence or gate;

-any awning, windowhood or cantilevered roof constructed of glazed or clay tiles, and having a projection not exceeding 1,400 millimetres;
+any awning, windowhood or cantilevered roof constructed of tiles, and having a projection not exceeding 1,400 millimetres;

-any awning, windowhood or cantilevered roof constructed of lightweight material, and having a horizontal projection not exceeding 3,000 millimetres;
+any awning, windowhood or cantilevered roof constructed of lightweight material, or glass not exceeding a thickness of 13 millimetres, and having a horizontal projection not exceeding 3,000 millimetres;

 any canal or drain not exceeding 1,500 millimetres in depth;